mikrobe/trainingbot/README.md

 over/under/normal training sessions.
 More in this in the ML section.

 #### Intensity (aka Short Workouts)
-In the short one, time spent on the sweet spot [5] follows the following rule:
+Intensity workout cannot be based on a target race pace.
+You cannot tell your body to do a pace.
+You need to train it to be as fast as possible.
+The rule of thumb is to never increase more than 10% each week.
+You also need to train in micro-cylce.
+So for intensity workouts, the time spent on the sweet spot [5] follows the following rule:

 Starting point is (this must be weighted using athlete's level):
 * 15 minutes @ sweet spot (sp) for Spring distance,